Stock Trading Guides

 The Seller of a Futures Contract

-A Sugar Cane Farmer may require investment in new machinery for next year’s harvest.
+A Sugar Cane Farmer may need to invest in new machinery for next year’s harvest.
 He could enter into a futures contract by selling 100,000 pounds of sugar for 21 cents per pound; he would receive the money and fix the price for the future date the sugar must be delivered.

 The Buyer of a Futures Contract